JFT ReadAPI Overview

 The endpoints are on the format: GET /v1/<ResourceType>/<ResourceId>/$status

-For example: GET /v1/Bundle/123/$status retrieves status for an event submitted as a FHIR Bundle resource with resource ID 123
+For example: GET /v1/Bundle/123/$status retrieves status for an event submitted as a FHIR Bundle resource with

 (resource IDs are actually represented as GUIDs).